Shadow banking bolsters China Inc as Beijing tightens credit

-SHANGHAI/HONG KONG Wang Zhiyong, the founder of a Shanghai-based gift card company, tried twice to get a bank loan for his business and failed both times.
+SHANGHAI/HONG KONG, July 9 Wang Zhiyong, the founder of a Shanghai-based gift card company, tried twice to get a bank loan for his business and failed both times.

 So Wang turned to China's vast network of alternative lenders, opting for a so called "curb side" loan.
 Such a loan is just one segment of the country's shadow banking system, which includes pawn shops, credit guarantee firms, trust companies and other mechanisms as sources of funds for Chinese borrowers.